AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/security-best-practices.md

 ## Upgrade to the latest release

-Ensure that all components of an Adobe Commerce installation run the latest version of Commerce, Commerce services, and Commerce extensions available.
 Adobe continually releases updated solution components to improve security and better protect customers against possible compromise.
-Using the latest version of the Adobe Commerce application, installed services, and extensions as well applying current patches is the first and best line of defense against possible compromise.
+Upgrading to the latest version of the Adobe Commerce application, installed services, and extensions as well applying current patches is the first and best line of defense against security threats.

 Commerce typically releases security updates on a quarterly basis but reserves the right to release hotfixes for major security threats based on priority and other factors.